All Episodes

 They're beasts.

-They're not capable of shrinking around.
+They're not capable of shaking their heads.

-Every child listens to their parents, and short of putting a leash on a child, these things can happen.
+And short of putting a leash on a child, these things can happen.

 I mean, the fact that this child was able to get through the barrier speaks for itself.